-The accounting for office or store supplies is similar to prepaid or unexpired expenses.
-They are initially recorded as asset by debiting office or store supplies account and crediting cash account.
-At the end of the accounting period, the total cost of supplies used during the period becomes an expense and an adjusting entry is made for it.
-If this adjusting entry is not made, the income statement will show higher income and the balance sheet will show supplies asset that actually does not exist.
+At the end of the accounting period, the cost of supplies used during the period becomes an expense and an adjusting entry is made.
+Without this adjusting entry, the income statement will show higher income and the balance sheet will show supplies that do not exist.

-- make an adjusting entry on December 31, 2016 to record supplies expense.
+- Make an adjusting entry on 31 December 2016 to record the supplies expense

 1. When supplies are purchased

 2. When cost of supplies used is recorded as supplies expense